Nazan Saatci

 Nazan Saatci (born June 22, 1958) is a Turkish actress.
 She is known for her performances in Tokatçi (1983), Ölümsüz (1982), and Hulchal (1985).
 She was the second runner-up in Miss Asia Pacific beauty pageant in 1983.

 Early life and family

 Saatci was born on June 22, 1958, in Samsun, Turkey.
 She has a degree in Turkish linguistics and literature from the University of Istanbul.
-After her cinema career, she moved to California along with her family.
+After her cinema career, she has moved to California where she lives along with her family.

 Career

 Saatci made her screen debut in Fakir (1979).
 Her first breakthrough as an actress was a Turkish TV play Tokatçi (1982).
 Her first Urdu movie Halchal was released on April 5, 1985 in Pakistani cinemas.
 From 1985 to 1988, she appeared in Lollywood movies Zanjeer, Manila ki bijliyan,Talash, and Badla.
 In 1995, she worked in an Iranian spy movie Playing with Death, filmed in Iran and Turkey.

 Saatci was the second runner-up in Miss Europa 1978 (Unofficial Miss Europe 1978) which was held in Reggio Emilia, Italy.
 She was again the second runner-up in Miss Asia Pacific (1983) held in the Philippines and received the special award of "Miss Talent".